brendanzagaeski/xamarin-android/Documentation/workflow/DevelopmentTips.md

       adb shell run-as Mono.Android_Tests cp /data/local/tmp/mscorlib.dll \
         /data/data/Mono.Android_Tests/files/.__override__/

-This is for example how the LLDB debugger launcher in Android Studio and the Android GDB debugger launcher that's integrated into Visual Studio [MIEngine][miengine] add the `lldb-server` and `gdbserver` executables to the application's data directory.
-They actually use a slightly different method to perform the final copying step:
+This is also how the LLDB debugger launcher in Android Studio and the Android GDB debugger launcher in Visual Studio [MIEngine][miengine] upload the `lldb-server` and `gdbserver` executables.
+They actually use a slightly different command for the last step:

     $ adb shell "cat /data/local/tmp/mscorlib.dll | \
         run-as Mono.Android_Tests sh -c \